 A multi-stage methodology to optimize design for single-family houses has been developed.
 The method takes into consideration heating/cooling systems, energy envelopes, costs, energy efficiency measures and renewable energy sources to find the optimal design (Hamdy, Hasan and Siren 2013).
 Hasan et al. combined simulation and optimization to minimize the life-cycle cost (LCC) of a single-family detached house.
 The study investigated a wide range of wall, roof, and floor insulation levels, two types of windows, and two types of ventilation-heat recovery units.
 However, no heating alternatives were addressed (Hasan et al. 2008).
 Alanne et al. (2007) considered the selection of a residential energy-supply system as a multi-criteria decision-making problem involving both financial and environmental issues.
-The study analyzed the competitiveness of micro-CHP as 1 of 10 alternative heating systems for a Finnish single-family house.
-The analysis showed that the micro-CHP is a reasonable alternative to traditional systems, particularly from the environmental point of view.
+The study analyzed the competitiveness of micro-CHP as 1 of 10 alternative heating systems, particularly from the environmental point of view.
 (Alanne et al. 2007).